Speaker / Host

 He has also presented numerous hit programmes on the BBC, ITV and Channel 5 including, New Lives in the Wild, Extreme Dreams, Countrywise, Harbour Lives, Through Hell and High Water and Crufts.

-He has hosted a number of hit shows including eight series of the BBC's Animal Park.
-He has also presented Wild in Africa, Wild on the West Coast, Countryfile, One Man and His Dog, and Crufts
+In addition, he has hosted a number of hit shows including eight series of the BBC’s Animal Park.
+He has also presented Wild in Africa, Wild on the West Coast, Countryfile, One Man and His Dog, and Crufts.

 Born in 1973, the son of actress Julia Foster and broadcast vet Bruce Fogle.
 After completing his A-levels at Bryanston School in Dorset, Ben went on to spend a gap year in Quito Ecuador where he helped in an orphanage and taught English.
 Ben went on to spend a second year on the Mosquito Coast of Honduras and Nicaragua where he worked alongside the American Peace Corps on a Turtle conservation project.

 Ben eventually settled down to a degree in Latin American Studies at the University of Portsmouth where he also enrolled as a midshipman in the Royal Naval Reserve.
 Ben was deployed to Norway, Spain, Gibraltar and France and as Officer of the Watch aboard HMS Blazer, Fogle was responsible for escorting HMY Brittania into Portsmouth Harbour for the last time.

 After a year at the University of Costa Rica, Ben found himself as the picture editor for society glossy magazine, Tatler, for whom he worked for just over a year before.
 His year on the remote island of Taransay, where he and 35 other men, women and children became totally independent and self-sufficient, opened up so many opportunities for him.